garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/d3adbc96-f915-4170-b2aa-d01e88075bb7)

 The next task is to explore the categorical data potential association with a Cramer's V function.
-For this example, I compared the predictors: 'contract' to 'paymentmethod' to see if there was any significant association with the same concern of potential multicolinearity.
+For this example, I compared the predictors: 'contract' to 'paymentmethod' to see if there was any significant association with the same concern of potential multicollinearity.

 ```
 #use cramer's V for the test of association between suspect variables
 rcompanion::cramerV(x = cust_churn$contract,
                     y = cust_churn$paymentmethod)
 ```

 The Cramer's V metric = 0.2667.
 Since Cramer's V measures association between 0 and 1 (similar to a correlation coefficient), this result is not large enough to be concerned with.
 All of the potential categorical to categorical associations in this data set were tested and only a few were found to be somewhat strong.
 I will wait to complete the EDA portion before removing highly associated predictor variables.
 Below is a interpretation chart for Cramer's V metrics to add the needed context:

 <img width="866" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/ecb0b76e-2370-4379-9449-099d3b0004f1">

-The advantage of using Cramer's V for this is that this function adjusts the Chi-Square results for the sample size and then scales the output to an easily interpretable value between zero and one.
+The advantage of using Cramer's V for this is it adjusts the Chi-Square results for the sample size and then scales the output to an easily interpretable value between zero and one.
 Thus, it measures the effect size for Chi-Square results.

 The next task is to explore the potential numeric to categorical associations for potential multicolinearity.
 For this demo, I selected a few notional variables that I thought would be good examples of highly correlated variables in this grouping.
 One such example is shown below.